aggregat4/dendriform/README.md

 ## Next Steps

+1. Start a new branch with the direct DOM rendering approach and alternate Command implementation that does direct dom manipulation.
+See performance chapter down here
 1. Implement breadcrumbs for navigating back
 1. First round of prettyfication of the UI (investigate some information hierarchy, ux, similar stuff))
 1. Implement navigating to the end and beginning of the tree with CTRL+HOME/END (or whatever the mac equivalent is?)